ABQFilmTour/abqfilmtour.github.io/README.md

 [ERD](docs/ERD.pdf)

 ### State of completion
 The application currently loads and can populate a map of Albuquerque with film locations stored in a backend database with certain filters provided by the user.
 The user can view all locations in the database, view all locations in their general vicinity, view locations associated with a film or television series, or view locations that have been flagged as bookmarked by the user.
 Opening a location map marker provides the user with more information about the production and shoot.
 The user can submit their location to an existing production in the database, submit a comment to an existing location, or submit an image.
-When this project is officially released, these will not be displayed until approved by a member of the team.
-To fully demonstrate the capabilites of the application at this stage in development all submissions are approved immediately, however, a member of the team will be monitoring traffic and has the capability to ban malicious users from the service.
+These submissions will not be displayed until approved by a member of the team.
+The team monitors traffic and has the capability to ban malicious users from the service.

 ### Stretch goals
 - Image completion and retrieval works on the client, however, only the most recent approved image is displayed in the header.
 To complete this feature we are still working on an image gallery to allow the user to navigate through all of the images submitted to a location.